Nuno-Matos-a22306389/World-Meter-/README.md

 World Meter

-Welcome to World meter, here we take a list we review it , if there is errors such as nothing where supposed to be something it will tell us how many errors and where is the first to be detected
+Welcome to World meter, here we take a list we review it , if there is errors such as nothing where is supposed to be something it will tell us how many errors and where is the first to be detected